 Homelessness in Fort Smith

-As a low barrier shelter, HOPE Campus provides temporary housing, meals, showers, laundry services, and mental health services to River Valley residents who would otherwise be denied services at other shelters–giving everyone a place to stay!
+As a low-barrier shelter, HOPE Campus provides temporary housing, meals, showers, laundry services, and mental health services to River Valley adult residents who would otherwise be denied services at other shelters–giving everyone a place to stay!